 3. *Gargle twice a day with warm salt water (use Listerine if you don't trust salt). *H1N1 takes

-the same effect on a healthy individual that Tamiflu has on an infected one.
-Don’t underestimate this simple, inexpensive and powerful preventative method.
+2-3 daysafter initial infection in the throat/nasal cavity to proliferate and show characteristic symptoms.
+Simple gargling prevents proliferation.
+In a way, gargling with salt water has the same effect on a healthy individual that Tamiflu has on an infected one.
+Don't underestimate this simple, inexpensive and powerful preventative method.

 4. Similar to 3 above, *clean your nostrils at least once every day with warm salt water . *Not everybody may be good at Jala Neti or Sutra Neti but *blowing the nose hard once a day and swabbing both nostrils with cotton buds dipped in warm salt water is very effective in bringing down viral population.* Neti pots and sinus rinse kits are available at the drug store and relatively inexpensive..under $15.